The Best Dethatching Rakes of 2024 for a Healthy Lawn, Tested

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Over time, dead grass clippings can accumulate between the green leafy blades of grass and the soil, creating a layer that’s known as thatch.
-While a thin 0.5-inch layer of thatch provides much-needed nutrients to a lawn, if that layer grows to 1 inch or more, it can prevent nutrients and water from reaching the soil, stifling the growth of healthy grass.
-When that happens, a good dethatching rake is needed to remove the buildup of grass.
+Without the benefit of dethatching rakes, dead grass clippings can accumulate between the green leafy blades of grass and the soil, creating a layer known as thatch.
+While a thin ½-inch layer of thatch provides much-needed nutrients to a lawn, a layer that grows to 1 inch or more can prevent nutrients and water from reaching the soil, stifling the growth of healthy grass.
+When that happens, a good lawn dethatching rake effectively removes the buildup of grass.

-A dethatching rake has a head with curved steel tines that can sink into the thatch layer so it can be pulled free.
-The head attaches to a sturdy hardwood or fiberglass handle that’s long enough to allow the operator to apply the necessary leverage to pull that dead grass free.
+The best dethatching rake has a head with curved steel tines that can sink into the thatch layer and pull it off the grass.
+The head attaches to a sturdy hardwood or fiberglass handle that is long enough to allow the user to apply the necessary leverage to remove the thatch.

 1. BEST OVERALL: Ames 15″ Adjustable Thatch Rake